MicrosoftDocs/azure-databases-docs/articles/cosmos-db/continuous-backup-restore-introduction.md

 * Azure Cosmos DB for MongoDB accounts with continuous backup don't support creating a unique index for an existing collection.
 For such an account, unique indexes must be created along with their collection; it can be done using the create collection [extension commands](mongodb/custom-commands.md).

 * After restoring, it's possible that for certain collections the consistent index may be rebuilding.
 You can check the status of the rebuild operation via the [IndexTransformationProgress](how-to-manage-indexing-policy.md) property.

-* The restore process restores all the properties of a container including its TTL configuration by default, you can pass parameter to disable TTL while doing the restore.
-As a result, it's possible that the data restored is deleted immediately if you configured that way.
-In order to prevent this situation, the restore timestamp must be before the TTL properties were added into the container.

 * Unique indexes in API for MongoDB can't be added, updated, or dropped when you create a continuous backup mode account.
 They also can't be modified when you migrate an account from periodic to continuous mode.